Table of Contents

 Data Privacy is a must.
-A lot of things might soon change in the world of advertising; data security is not one of them.
+Many things might soon change in the advertising world; data security is not one of them.
 The data protection guidelines are not going anywhere and are at the forefront of all major decisions in the industry.
 Collecting data is essential, but so is its safety.
-Companies should think about effective data protection measures that are complementary to their business model.
+Companies should consider effective data protection measures complementary to their business model.

 Do your research.
 The crisis is ongoing and constantly evolving.
 In order to have the upper hand in the situation, one must be aware of all the changes and demands.
-Numerous solutions come up each week; industry players test and evaluate them, providing feedback and advice.
-It is handy to keep up with the news and regulations of the industry, so you can choose the best strategy for your enterprise while also complying with the market’s regulations.
+Numerous solutions arise each week; industry players test and evaluate them, providing feedback and advice.
+It is handy to keep up with the news and regulations of the industry so you can choose the best strategy for your enterprise while also complying with the market’s regulations.

 Test the solutions.
 Publishers should approach gathering data with the most holistic strategy, combining information from all possible directions, employing all available sources of intel, and putting the tools of their choice into practice.
 It is important to allow for any inventory trials and tweak the strategy to your advantage until you receive satisfying results.